 - In Europe, Italy Has the Highest Population of Vegetarians

-- 9% of the UK Population Is Vegetarian
+- A Total of 14% of the UK Population Don’t Consume Meat

 - The Global Vegetarian Population Is Approximately 22%